By using this site, you agree to the Privacy Policy and Terms of Use.

 • Stool issues: Small, hard stools or very infrequent bowel movements

-If you notice any of these signs, adjust the portion size by 10-15% and monitor for improvement over the following two weeks.
-If you’re unsure, always consult your vet.
+If you notice any of these signs, adjust the portion size by 10-15% and monitor for improvement over the next 2 weeks.
+If you are unsure, always consult your vet.

 Choosing the Right Puppy Food for Your Dog’s Age

 With so many options available, choosing the right puppy food can feel overwhelming.
-Here are the key factors to consider:
+Here are the key factors you should consider:

 Always Choose “Complete” Food